AdobeDocs/journeys.en/help/using/building-journeys/jump.md

 ## Configuring the jump

-1. Design your orgin journey.
+1. Design your origin journey.
 1. At any step of the journey, add a **Jump** activity, from the **Action** category.
 1. Add a label and description.
 1. Click inside the **Target journey** field.